hamer/triton-desc/plandb-graph.md

 ### Get

 To retrieve all plans a "get" request is used.
 There are no arguments are required.
-Response is just a PlansContainer.
+Response is just a PlanContainer.

 ### Plan modification